 - Have fun with it!
-Your energy can be clearly seen through a video, pick a topic you really enjoy or want to learn about, and have fun and get creative in how you present it.
+Your energy shows through a video.
+Pick a topic you enjoy or want to learn about, have fun, and get creative in presenting it.

-- Follow the timing guidelines for your video, but also keep in mind that if you have a lot of information on the screen, you need to give the viewer ample time to read everything.
+- Follow the timing guidelines for your video and keep in mind that if you have a lot of information on the screen, you need to give the viewer ample time to read everything.

 - If you are doing a voiceover for a slideshow, minimize the words on the screen, let your voice do the talking and explaining.
-This makes it easier to follow along.
+These tips make it easier to follow along.

 - Have a clear voice in the video so the viewer can clearly hear your message.

 - Remember to offer a solution for your chosen topic.
-You can either come up with your own solution, you can find an organization or person who is working to solve the issue you are presenting, or you can think of different ways to present a solution.
+You can either come up with an original solution, find an organization or person working to solve the issue you are presenting, or think of different ways to present a solution.
 Whatever you choose to do, you must have a solution to your problem.

 - Talk about why you picked this particular Global Crisis?
 Who is affected by it?
 What is your message for the community watching this video right now?
 And how can your viewers help tackle the crisis?